TechVerito/Webinar-TDD-Part-1/README.md

 # Webinar-TDD-Part-1
-Understanding basic example of TDD in Kotlin
+Understanding a basic example of TDD in Kotlin